alvarezrrj/alirey/README.md

 ## TO DO

-- Changes to commit:
-    * Improve login form layout
-    * Give users ability to store booking on Google Calendar
-    * Update / delete booking from Google Calendar on admin update/delete
-    * Revoke Google tokens on user deletion
++ Test Google Calendar Sync (therapist) in production

++ Unnecesary modals are being rendered on Booking view

 + Replace booking's day column for from and to (as datetimes)
 + Check for booking overlap by just comparing dateTimes instead of slot_id
 + Select upcoming booking (on RegisteredUserController::dashboard) where 'from' <= Carbon::now()

-+ Admin config: Sync with google calendar
 + Add link to 'add to google calendar' on booking confirmation email.

-Clean up instructions height animation on booking form
++ Clean up instructions height animation on booking form

-Fix filament dark mode issue with: https://github.com/filamentphp/filament/issues/6647#issuecomment-1569853641
++ Fix filament dark mode issue with: https://github.com/filamentphp/filament/issues/6647#issuecomment-1569853641

-Add favicons
++ Add favicons

 Once Rabol merges pull request, delete "repositories" field from composer.json and delete "/packages" folder, uninstall livewire-calendar and reinstall from repo.